HumanSignal/label-studio/docs/source/guide/storage.md

 For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

-### Prerequisites
+### Configure access to your S3 bucket
-These prerequisites assume that you're using the same S3 bucket for both source and target storage with Label Studio.
+Before you set up your S3 bucket or buckets with Label Studio, configure access and permissions.
+These steps assume that you're using the same AWS role to manage both source and target storage with Label Studio.
 If you only use S3 for source storage, Label Studio does not need PUT access to the bucket.

 1. Enable programmatic access to your bucket.
 [See the Amazon Boto3 configuration documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more on how to set up access to your S3 bucket.
 2. You must get temporary security credentials to use to grant access to your S3 bucket.
 See the AWS Identity and Access Management documentation on [Requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html).
-3. If you want to use a designated account for retrieving source tasks and storing annotations in S3, assign the following role policy to an account you set up for this purpose, replacing `<your_bucket_name>` with your bucket name:
+3. Assign the following role policy to an account you set up to retrieve source tasks and store annotations in S3, replacing `<your_bucket_name>` with your bucket name:
 ```json
 {
     "Version": "2012-10-17",